Parity Sheaves: The Decomposition Theorem and intersection forms

-In their proof of the decomposition theorem for semi-small maps \cite{dCM}, de Cataldo and Migliorini highlighted the crucial role played by intersection forms to the strata of the target: a certain splitting implied by the decomposition theorem is equivalent to these forms being non-degenerate.
+In their proof of the decomposition theorem for semi-small maps \cite{dCM}, de Cataldo and Migliorini highlighted the crucial role played by intersection forms associated to the strata of the target: a certain splitting implied by the decomposition theorem is equivalent to these forms being non-degenerate.
 Then they prove the non-degeneracy using techniques from Hodge theory.

 In our situation, where we consider modular coefficients, these forms may be degenerate.
 In this section we explain how the non-degeneracy of these forms, together with the semi-simplicity of certain local systems, provide necessary and sufficient conditions for the Decomposition Theorem to hold in positive characteristic.
-We also apply this theory to the setting of Section \ref{sec-dafp}, and show that, even if the decomposition fails, one can still use intersection forms to determine the multiplicities of parity sheaves that occur in the direct image of the constant sheaf.
+For this, we do not have to assume that $X$ satisfies \eqref{assump-parity} or \eqref{assump-parity2}.
+If the map we consider is even (and not necessarily semi-small) then the direct image will be a direct sum of parity sheaves.
+Assuming now the parity conditions on the strata (ensuring the uniqueness of parity sheaves), we will see that even if the decomposition fails, one can still use intersection forms to determine the multiplicities of parity sheaves that occur in the direct image of the constant sheaf.

-In Section \ref{subsec-intproduct} we recall the definition and basic properties of the intersection form on Borel-Moore homology.
-In Section \ref{subsec-sspoint} we examine the Decomposition Theorem at the ``most singular point'' and relate it to an intersection form on the fibre.
-This is used in Section \ref{subsec-dt} to relate the Decomposition Theorem to the non-degeneracy of the intersection forms attached to each stratum.
-Finally, the theory is applied to parity sheaves in Section \ref{subsec-decompparity}.
+In Section \ref{subsec-intproduct} we recall the definition and basic properties of intersection forms on Borel-Moore homology.
+In Section \ref{subsec-DTSS} we relate these intersection forms to the failure of the Decomposition Theorem for semi-small maps in characteristic $p$.
+In Section \ref{subsec-decompparity} we examine the decomposition of the direct image into parity sheaves in the case where the morphism is even.

-As in the previous section, $k$ denotes a complete local principal ideal domain.
-Thus, if $k$ is not a field, it is a discrete valuation ring and we will denote its maximal ideal by $\mg$.
-In this case, ``modular reduction'' will refer to the extension of scalars from $k$ to $k / \mg$ and we will denote the modular reduction of a $k$-module $M$ by $\ov M$.

-The reader will not miss very much by assuming that $k$ is a field.
-All cohomology groups are assumed to have values in $k$ and, as always, dimension always refers to the complex dimension unless otherwise stated.
-With the exception of section \ref{subsec-decompparity}, we will not assume that $X$ satisfies \eqref{assump-parity} or \eqref{assump-parity2}.
+Aside from Section \ref{subsec-intproduct}, we assume that $k$ is a field (but see Remark \ref{rem:Odecomp}).
+All cohomology groups are assumed to have values in $k$ and, as always, dimension refers to the complex dimension unless otherwise stated.